pinksheep

 What the connection layer does

-• Maps the workflow to the actual apps involved
+• Maps the task to the actual apps involved

 • Keeps access scoped to the task

-• Lets the agent read, write, route, and summarize across multiple systems
+• Lets your assistant read, write, route, and summarize across multiple systems

 04